-The 5th Australasian Compensation Health Research Forum (ACHRF) is hosted by the Institute for Safety, Compensation and Recovery Research (ISCRR) and New Zealand’s Accident Compensation Corporation (ACC).
+The 5th Australasian Compensation Health Research Forum (ACHRF) was hosted by the Institute for Safety, Compensation and Recovery Research (ISCRR) and New Zealand’s Accident Compensation Corporation (ACC).

-This forum follows several successful events which features presentations from local and international practitioners, decision-makers and researchers, providing attendees the opportunity to connect with likeminded compensation regulators, policy makers, researchers and healthcare providers over two days.
+This forum followed several successful events which feature presentations from local and international practitioners, decision-makers and researchers, providing attendees the opportunity to connect with like-minded compensation regulators, policy makers, researchers and healthcare providers over two days.

-This year’s theme Innovation in a Complex Compensation System will look at both individual and system level complexities and is designed to provide discussion, debate and interaction within a plenary and sub-stream environments.
+This year’s theme Innovation in a Complex Compensation System looked at both individual and system level complexities to provide discussion, debate and interaction within plenary and sub-stream environments.

 ACHRF is pleased to confirm some more great speakers on the program, including:

 — Steve Tighe, our guest speaker on day 2 of the program, who will discuss ‘The Future of Health’.

 — Nas Campanella, triple J newsreader, who will be the featured speaker at the Welcome Dinner.